webosose/website/content/en/docs/guides/core-topics/architecture/architecture-overview.md

 ### Luna Surface Manager

-Luna Surface Manager (LSM) is a component that works as a graphics manager.
+Luna Surface Manager (LSM) is a component that works as a graphics and window manager.
 LSM displays graphical elements on the screen, manages the composition of these elements, and performs the event handling for input devices such as keyboard and pointer.
 LSM is also responsible for the management of System UI, such as Home Launcher and Notification.
 LSM is implemented using Qt, and System UI is implemented using QML.

 ### uMediaServer